eLucis198/path-to-fullstack_Deprecated/README.md

 `git config credential.helper store` - This command will save your credential in plain text.

-`git config --global credential.helper cache` - Will save your credential for 15 minutes by default, you can define the timeout `git config --global credential.helper 'cache --timeout=3600'`, timeout is in seconds.
+`git config --global credential.helper cache` - Will save your credential for 15 minutes by default, you can define the timeout.

+`git config --global credential.helper 'cache --timeout=3600'` - Sets the timeout to 1 hour.

 `git init` - Initializes a git repository locally.